-There were no realized gains or losses on available for sale securities for the six months ended June 30, 2018 and 2017.
-There was one U.S. government debt security that has been in an unrealized loss position for more than 12 months as of June 30, 2018 with an aggregate unrealized loss on these securities of approximately \$2,000 and fair value of \$1.0 million.
-There were 49 securities in a loss position for less than 12 months at June 30, 2018 with an aggregate unrealized loss on these securities of \$458,000 and fair value of \$225.5 million.
-There were three U.S. government debt securities that had been in an unrealized loss position for more than 12 months as of December 31, 2017 with an aggregate unrealized loss on these securities of approximately \$9,000 and fair value of \$4.0 million.
-There were 57 securities in a loss position for less than 12 months at December 31, 2017 with an aggregate unrealized loss on these securities of \$0.4 million and fair value of \$229.5 million.
+There were 49 securities and 60 securities as of September 30, 2018 and December 31, 2017, respectively, that were in an unrealized loss position.
 The Company considered the decline in the market value of these securities to be primarily attributable to current economic conditions.
 The contractual terms of these securities do not permit the issuer to settle the securities at a price less than the amortized cost basis of the investment.
-As of June 30, 2018, the Company does not intend to sell these securities and it was not more likely than not that the Company would be required to sell these securities before the recovery of their amortized cost basis, which may be at maturity.
-As a result, the Company did not consider these investments to be other-than-temporarily impaired as of June 30, 2018.
+As of September 30, 2018, the Company does not intend to sell these securities and it was not more likely than not that the Company would be required to sell these securities before the recovery of their amortized cost basis, which may be at maturity.
+As a result, the Company did not consider these investments to be other-than-temporarily impaired as of September 30, 2018.